Datasciensyash/ReviewClassifier/README.md

 ![Rating test](https://github.com/Datasciensyash/ReviewClassifier/raw/master/images/dist_compare.png)

-As you can see, these **data** are well balanced, which does **not correspond to real data**, therefore, the `MSE` of the mapping model is overvalued, as well as rescaling method underestimated.
+As you can see, this **dataset** (which contains `700` reviews) is well balanced, which does **not correspond to real data**, therefore, `MSE` of the mapping model has been overestimated, as well as rescaling method has been underestimated.

 ---

 ## Deploy and API

 Model has been [deployed](https://filmreviewclassifier.herokuapp.com/model_handler/?input=None) on Django at heroku.
-For closer look you can see `./api/` folder.
+For details, see `./api/` folder.

-Example of use:
+Usage example:
 ```python
 import requests
 url = 'https://filmreviewclassifier.herokuapp.com/model_handler/'